bilal-fazlani/commanddotnet/CommandDotNet.Tests/FeatureTests/README.md

 ## Testing execution

 Execution consists of parsing commands and arguments, routing to the correct command method and mapping to the parameters.
-To verify these options, we can specify expected exit codes, results and outputs captured in the command method via `TestOutputs`.
+To verify these options, we can specify expected exit codes, results and outputs captured in the command method via `TestCaptures`.
 See the following examples.

 ``` c#
 new Scenario